Bikilaketema/Bookstore/README.md

      JWT_SECRET_KEY_EXPIRE=<jst-secret-key-exp-time>
      ```

-5. Seed the database with initial data (optional):
+5. Seed the database with initial data (mandatory):

-   - If you want to populate the database with some initial book data, run the following command:
+   - Populate the database with placeholder datas yourself

-     ```
-     node seed.js
-     ```

 6. Start the application:

-   - In the `server` directory, run:
+   - In the `backend` directory, run:

      ```
      npm start
      ```

-   - In the `client` directory, run:
+   - In the `frontend` directory, run:

      ```
      npm start